 5. Amicus Families USA cites subsequent legislation purportedly supporting the IRS Rule.
 (Dkt.
-No. 54, at 24-26.)
-But the cited measures changed only the definition of income for subsidy eligibility purposes, and the extent to which taxpayers must repay subsidies if their income turns out to be higher than projected; neither the bills nor the House reports say anything at all about federal Exchanges.
+32-1, at 24-27.)
+But the cited measures changed only the definition of income for subsidy eligibility purposes, and the extent to which taxpayers must repay subsidies if their income turns out to be higher than projected; neither the bills nor the House reports say anything about federal Exchanges.
 See P.L.
 111-309 (Dec.
 15, 2010); P.L.
 112-9 (Apr.
 14, 2011); P.L.
 112-56 (Nov.
 21, 2011).
 That is not surprising; since subsidies are not available on federal Exchanges, those Exchanges are irrelevant to amendments tweaking the value of the subsidies or the clawback provisions.
-As for the CBO, it did not state any assumptions about subsidies for federal Exchanges in its analyses of these bills.
-Anyway, the first two measures were passed in late 2010 / early 2011, at which time CBO could not have assumed that federal Exchanges would be needed in 2014; the last was passed after the IRS Rule was promulgated, so the CBO would properly have estimated costs based on that Rule's provision of subsidies for federal Exchanges.
+As for the CBO, it did not state any assumptions about subsidies for federal Exchanges in its analyses of these amendments.
+Anyway, the first two measures were passed in late 2010 and early 2011, at which time CBO could not have assumed that federal Exchanges would be needed several years down the road; and the last was passed after the IRS Rule was promulgated, so the CBO would at that time properly have estimated costs based on that Rule's provision of subsidies for federal Exchanges.